Usearus/foli-2023/README.md

 -   Filter on top of the jobs list, but only for stage.
 -   Make sheets a sidebar on mobile
 -   Animate table row when adding a job
+-   Make 14px font default on React-Quill component
+-   Add full job sample to onboarding with as many docs that make sense.

 ## Post-MVP Features